 Details are scarce, as with all of these Dodeka ILS deals given their privately placed nature.

-But we assume that they have likely featured a transformed industry-loss warranty (ILW) providing reinsurance or retrocession to an unamed ceding company, most likely securitizing U.S. property catastrophe risks.
+But we assume that they have likely featured a transformed industry-loss warranty (ILW) providing reinsurance or retrocession to an unamed ceding company, most likely securitizing a range of global, non-marine property catastrophe risks.